ThaiTechTales/aws/webapp/README.md

 4. **Secure Configuration:**
     - IAM roles are created to allow EC2 instances to interact with other AWS services securely.
     - Security groups are assigned to the ALB and EC2 instances to define and enforce access rules.

-5. **Reusable Configuration:**
-    - Terraform modules are used for network, compute, and storage configuration.
-This promotes consistency and makes the setup scalable and easy to replicate.

-6. **Deployment Workflow:**
-    - Terraform scripts are initialised, validated, and applied to provision the infrastructure.
-    - Once the infrastructure is live, the web application is deployed on the EC2 instances.

-7. **Testing and Validation:**
-    - ALB health checks ensure the EC2 instances are responsive.
-    - Various curl commands are used to test accessibility from within and outside the AWS environment.

-8. **Monitoring and Maintenance:**
-    - AWS Management Console and Terraform outputs are used to monitor and troubleshoot the deployed resources.

 The following diagram represents the workflow of this project.